admin-toolbox/SDK-Foundation-Vue/README.md

   - REQUIRED: Docker Desktop for Windows/macOS and optionally Linux (https://docs.docker.com/desktop/).
 Linux can use native Docker CE + Docker Compose or choose Docker Desktop.
   - REQUIRED: Node 16 above (https://nodejs.org/en/) - Choose the current "stable" release for best results.
   - REQUIRED: Composer 2 (http://getcomposer.org) - NOTE: Requires PHP.
 You can get PHP from https://php.net

-  - OPTIONAL: VSCode (https://code.visualstudio.com/) or the Free/Libre VSCodium (https://vscodium.com/) is recommded.
-  - OPTIONAL Git Bash, also available for Windows, Linux and macOS (https://git-scm.com/downloads).
+  - HIGHLY RECOMMENDED: Git Bash, also available for Windows, Linux and macOS (https://git-scm.com/downloads).
+  - HIGHLY RECOMMENDED: VSCode (https://code.visualstudio.com/) or the Free/Libre VSCodium (https://vscodium.com/) is recommded.
-  - HIGHLY RECOMMENDED: Volar extention for VSCode/VSCodium. (https://marketplace.visualstudio.com/items?itemName=Vue.volar)
+  - HIGHLY RECOMMENDED: Volar extention for VSCode/VSCodium users. (https://marketplace.visualstudio.com/items?itemName=Vue.volar)

-This project combines a Vue 3 frontend and PHP backend in production but in development these are running on seperate servers
+This project combines a Vue 3 frontend and PHP backend in production but in development these are running on seperate servers:

-Development Mode:
-  Get going with `docker compose up` to launch backend PHP server and `npm run dev` in another terminal for the Vite dev server.
+Development Mode: (Automatically in dev mode when using `docker-compose up`) Get going with `docker compose up` to launch backend PHP server and `npm run dev` in another terminal for the Vite dev server.
   Vite dev server is running on port 80 to serve your front-end with hot-module-reload features.
 Open browser to http://localhost:80
   Your backend server runs PHP is on port 81.
 Used mainly for creating API routes.